Wisconsin Concealed Carry Law

 Q11: Should instructors notify students by syllabus, course website, or some other means that weapons are not permitted in class?

 A11: While instructors may wish to notify students that firearms are not permitted in class if the class is held in a building in which signage is posted at the entrances, notice from an instructor does not relieve the campuses of the responsibility to post signage at each entrance of the building stating that people are not to enter or remain in the building while engaging in the concealed carry of any firearm.

-Q12: What should I do if a person enters an area where a concealed weapon is prohibited?
+Q12: What should I do if a person brings a concealed weapon to an area where it is prohibited?

 A12: You should contact the local campus police department or local law enforcement and report the incident.
 Be prepared to provide the police or dispatcher with a description of the person, the type of concealed weapon, and the area where he/she was last seen.
 No matter what, do not place yourself or others in danger or harm’s way.

 © 2010 Board of Regents – University of Wisconsin System.
 All Rights Reserved